Director’s Innovation Speaker Series: Youth-Centered Approaches to Media Research

 Overview

-During this lecture, Jenny Radesky, M.D., and Megan Moreno, M.D., M.S.Ed., M.P.H., will discuss youth-centered approaches to social media research and their impact on frameworks, methods, and products.
+During this lecture, Jenny Radesky, M.D., and Megan Moreno, M.D., M.S.Ed., M.P.H., discussed youth-centered approaches to social media research and their impact on frameworks, methods, and products.

-Dr. Radesky will present the DREAMER Model (Dynamic, Relational, Ecologic Approach to Media Effects Research; Barr, Kirkorian, Coyne & Radesky, 2024), a new conceptual framework for conducting research on early childhood media use.
+Dr. Radesky presented the DREAMER Model (Dynamic, Relational, Ecologic Approach to Media Effects Research; Barr, Kirkorian, Coyne & Radesky, 2024), a new conceptual framework for conducting research on early childhood media use.
 This model improves on older research, which focused only on child "screen time," by exploring the context of media use within parent-child relationships, how media affects both parents and children, the role of media design, and how factors like poverty and stress influence outcomes.
-She will share recent research that uses the DREAMER Model and discuss its relevance for clinical guidance using the 5Cs framework.
+She shared recent research that uses the DREAMER Model and discussed its relevance for clinical guidance using the 5Cs framework.

-Dr. Moreno will describe the 5Cs framework for teen media use.
-She will then present on the Brain, Behavior, and Well-Being project, which focuses on the intersection of adolescent development and digital media use.
+Dr. Moreno described the 5Cs framework for teen media use.
+She then presented on the Brain, Behavior, and Well-Being project, which focuses on the intersection of adolescent development and digital media use.
 This project uses an interdisciplinary approach guided by a Youth Advisory Board and has informed new methods and approaches for social media research among adolescents.
-Dr. Moreno will also discuss how this project intersects with the 5Cs framework.
+Dr. Moreno also discussed how this project intersects with the 5Cs framework.

 About Dr. Radesky